logseq/docs/db-version.md

 * `Export page EDN data` - Run this command on the current page to copy it to the clipboard.
 When this is imported to an existing page, it will append to the existing page.
 * `Export graph's tags and properties EDN data` - Run this command to copy the entire graph's tags and properties.
 This is useful for sharing your workflows with others without sharing your graph-specific data.
 This is an example of a workflow that was not possible with file graphs.
 * `Import EDN data` - Run this command to import any of the above exported data.
 If importing a block, you must have focus on the block you want to import into.

+This feature is also available for the whole graph using the `Export EDN file` and `EDN to DB graph` options described above.

 For developers, this shareable EDN data can also be used in scripts to create or modify existing graphs.
 For example, a page's data could be passed to [this script](https://github.com/logseq/logseq/blob/feat/db/deps/db/script/create_graph.cljs) to create a new DB graph with that page.